-- the LOA Online system for public passenger transport operators; - o (telephone) contact between the titleholder and traffic control.
+- o the LOA Online system for public passenger transport operators; - the RMS Client system for requests relating to freight transport at Kijfhoek; - (telephone) contact between the titleholder and traffic control.

 The request must be submitted at least 15 minutes before performance and will be answered by ProRail within 15 minutes.
 If requests are submitted shorter before performance, ProRail will make every effort to handle the request on time, without providing any guarantee in this respect.